netxms/netxms-doc/admin/database-monitoring.rst

 Configuration
 -------------

-You can specify multiple databases in the informix section.
+You can specify multiple databases in the [informix] section of agent configuration file.
 Each database description must be surrounded by database tags with the id attribute.
 Id can be any unique integer, it instructs the Informix subagent about the order in which database sections will be processed.

 Each database definition supports the following parameters: